aharth/citydata/README.md

 ## UNSD

-The directory unsd/ contains material for linking URIs (from UNWrapper to UNSD geodata) and constructing hierarchies within UNSFD geodata.
+The directory unsd/ contains material for linking URIs (from UNWrapper to UNSD geodata) and constructing hierarchies within UNSD geodata.

 ## Wikidata